sbs20/scanservjs/docs/config.md

 # Configuration overrides

-Sometimes scanners don't return everything you want them to.
+Sometimes scanners don't return quite what you want them to.
 Likewise, perhaps scanservjs doesn't provide the defaults you want.
-It's possible to override most things you might want to.
+Furtunately it's possible to override most things you might want to.

 The two things you can modify are:
 * `config`: These are the global settings which include things like: